4km3/hms/docs/day2/microservices/slides/Microservices.md

 ### Lessons learned (15')

 * Start small
-  * Don't create as many microservices as you can
+  * Don't create as many microservices as you can.
-  * Start with small team with the correct culture
+  * Start with small team with the correct culture.
-  * Don't use all the existing databases
+  * Don't use all the existing databases.
-  * Don't use all the existing programming languages
+  * Don't use all the existing programming languages.
+---

 * Take care about the architecture
   *
   * If